qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/product-specifications.md

 - User clicks on register button.
 - The system redirects user to register page.

-### Register page
+#### Register page

+**Description**
-**Description**: The page include 2 buttons: login button and register button (these button link to login and register pages); 4 fields: username, email, password, confirm password; create account button
+The page include 2 buttons: login button and register button (these button link to login and register pages); 4 fields: username, email, password, confirm password; create account button
 Page also include logo and info about site

-### Administrator use case

-**Use case:** Login to system with internal account.

-**Description**: The administrator logins by the supplied account to get authorization accesses to the Garage Services Booking Dashboard System with Admin role.

-Initial Step-By-Step Description:

-1. The administrator clicks to the Login button on the top left of the website.
-2. The system navigates to the login page.
-3. The Administrator enters the correct username into the username text box.
-4. The system validates the username input is supplied by the Administrator and display the error in case the input is incorrect.
-5. The Administrator enter the correct password into the password text box.
-6. The system validates the password input is supplied by the Administrator and display the error in case the input is incorrect.
-7. The Administrator clicks the sign up button.
-8. The system navigates to the homepage if the account entered by Administrator is correct.
-In contrast, the system displays the error message.

-**Use case:** Admin manages all registered users.

-**Description**: After logging in, admin can see a list of registered users.

-Initial Step-By-Step Description:

-1. After logging in by admin, the system will automatically fetch users data from server.
-2. Fetched data will be displayed as a table of users with 3 field: full name, email, last login.

-#### User Use Cases

-**Use case:** Register an internal account.

-**Description**: User registers an internal account.

-Initial Step-By-Step Description:

-1. User clicks on the Register button on the top right of the home page
-2. User enters username, email and password
-3. The system validates user inputs
-4. User clicks Create button
-5. The system sends verification email to user
-6. User click on the verification link
-7. Account created

-### Login

-**Use case:** Login with an internal account.

-**Description**: User login with a registered internal account.

-Initial Step-By-Step Description:

-1. User clicks on the Login button on the top right of the home page.
-2. User enter username and password.
-3. The system validates user inputs.
-4. User clicks on the Login button.
-5. The system redirect user to user page or admin page if login successfuly.
+**Functional requirements**
+Navigate to Login page:

+- User clicks on login button
+- The system redirects user to login page

+Navigate to Register page:

+- User clicks on register button
+- The system redirects user to register page

+Register for a new account:

+- User enters username, email and password
+- The system validates user inputs
+- User clicks Create button
+- The system sends verification email to user
+- User click on the verification link
+- System redirect user to verify page
+- Account created

+#### Login page

+**Description**
+The page includes:

+- 2 buttons: login button and register button (these button link to login and register pages).
+- 4 fields: username, password; login button; login with google button.
+- Logo and info about site.

+**Functional requirements**

+Navigate to Login page

+- User clicks on login button
+- The system redirects user to login page

+Navigate to Register page:

+- User clicks on register button.
+- The system redirects user to register page.

+Login with internal account:

+- User enter username and password.
+- The system validates user inputs.
+- User clicks on the Login button.
+- The system redirect user to user page or admin page if login successfully.
 If not, the system displays error message.

-**Use case:** Login with a Google account.
+Login with google account:

-**Description**: User logins with a Google account.

-Initial Step-By-Step Description:

-1. User clicks on the Login button on the top right of the home page.
-2. User click on Login with google button.
+- User click on Login with google button
-3. User enter Google account and password.
+- User enter Google account and password
-4. The system redirect user to user page or admin page if login successfuly.
-If not, the system displays error message.
+- The system redirect user to user page or admin page if login successfully.
+If not, the system displays error message

-## System Features

-### Authentication

-- Register for an internal account and login
-- Login with google account

-### Admin
+#### Admin Page

-- Admin can get all users with 3 fields: full name, email, last login.
-- Admin can edit user profile, lock or unlock user and delete user.

-### User

-- User can get their own detail information with 9 fields: first name, last name, gender, date of birth, username, email, account type, last login, is locked or not.
-- User can update their user profile with 4 fields: first name, last name, gender, date of birth.

 ## External Interface Requirements

-### Hardware Interfaces
+### `Hardware Interfaces`

-### Device support
+#### Device support

-- iOS and Android smartphones.
+- iOS and Android smartphones
-- Windows, Linux, MacOS computer.
+- Windows, Linux, MacOS computer

-### Software Interfaces

-- Google OAuth 2.0 API

-### Browsers support
+#### Browser Support

-- Google Chrome
+- Chrome
 - Mozilla Firefox
 - Microsoft Edge
 - Opera

+#### Software Interfaces

+- Google OAuth 2.0 API

 ## Other Nonfunctional Requirements

-### Software Quality Attributes
+### `Software Quality Attributes`

-- MVC code base.
+- MVC code base
 - REST code base.
 - Dependency Injection code base.
 - Unit tests for Authentication and User APIs.